 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-- An understaning of core software engineering processes including agile process
+- An understanding of core software engineering processes including agile processes

-- The ability to produced structured project documentation and reporting software artefacts.
+- The ability to produce structured project documentation and reporting software artefacts.

 - An ability to work productively in a team to produce software artefacts.

 - An ability to work productively with clients on a regular basis and document meetings

 - The ability to produce substantial software that meets user requirements and integrate that software to be usable by clients.

 University Graduate Attributes